guillermooo/sublime-undocs/source/search_and_replace/search_and_replace_files.rst

 Search Scope
 ============

-The **Where** field in the search panel determines where to search.
-You can define the scope of the search in several ways:
+The **Where** field in the search panel determines search scope.
+You can define scopes in several ways:

 * Adding individual directories (Unix-style paths, even on Windows)
 * Adding/excluding files based on a pattern
 * Adding  symbolic locations (``<open folders>``, ``<open files>``)

-You can combine these filters separating them with commas, for example:
+It is also possible to combine these filters using commas; for example:

 	/C/Users/Joe/Top Secret,-*.html,<open files>